anilpirwanii/food-classifier-project/README.md

 The app will display the predicted category along with an accuracy score.
 If the app cannot confidently classify the image, it will suggest focusing on a single food item by cropping the image.
 ### 🔧 Troubleshooting
 Missing Model File: Ensure food_classifier_model.keras is in the correct directory.
 If not, download it and place it in notebooks/.
 Dependency Issues: Run pip install -r requirements.txt to ensure all dependencies are installed.
 Permission Issues: Ensure you have the necessary permissions for file uploads.
 ### 📄 Technology Stack
 Framework: Streamlit
 Backend: TensorFlow with MobileNetV2
 Frontend: Interactive UI with modern design elements
-### 🤝 Contributing
-Contributions are welcome!
-Feel free to fork this repository and create a pull request for new features or bug fixes.

 ### 📧 Contact
 If you have questions, feedback, or ideas, feel free to reach out:

 📧 Email: aka158@sfu.ca
 🌐 GitHub
 🌐 LinkedIn

 🌟 Demo
 Check out the live app here: Snack Scanner